SuzanoVini/BMI-calcutator/README.md

 ![index](https://github.com/SuzanoVini/BMI-calcutator/blob/main/indx%20img.png)

-This file contains coding that creates labels to type the gender, weight and height information, show the results value and the calulate button.
+This file contains coding that creates labels to type the gender, weight and height information, show the results value, the calulate button and a reference link to a css file.
 It also contains a script code to bring an external script file to it, wich in this case is the [searchcategory.js](https://github.com/SuzanoVini/BMI-calcutator/blob/main/searchCategory.js) file.
 The HTML file tells the [searchCategory.JS](https://github.com/SuzanoVini/BMI-calcutator/blob/main/searchCategory.js) to the the following operations:
 1. Recieve the iformation the used typed and verify if it is not empty;
 2. Convert it to allow the BMI calculus, If those are not empty;